jaime-gg/password-generator/README.md

 # 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
-It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.
+As a student I was challenged to develop an application that generates a random password based on user-selected criteria.
+Specifically, the app had to run in the browser and needed to feature dynamically updated HTML and CSS powered by JavaScript code.
+The final product had to include a clean and polished user interface and needed to be responsive, which ensured that it adapted to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at some [examples of special characters on the OWASP Foundation website](https://www.owasp.org/index.php/Password_special_characters).

 ## Given: User Story